 How do we educate our children for a world where future work and careers will require students to create their own employment opportunities?
 In the new global economy, the jobs that exist now might not exist by the time today’s students enter the workplace.
 Professor Yong Zhao believes that to succeed in this ever-changing world, students need to be able to think like entrepreneurs: to be resourceful, flexible, creative, and global.

 Being a great school is its own reward but, from a Board viewpoint, a school’s reputation is, at least partly, about driving enrolments.
 If nobody knows that you exist or understands what it is that you do really well then you have not successfully managed your school’s reputation.
 Likewise, doing the ‘right thing’ to manage a crisis is essential but may not be sufficient if your school’s hard-earned reputation is to be upheld.

 Upcoming Governance Professional Learning

 2019 Governance Professional Learning

-The AISSA, in conjunction with AISNSW, is pleased to make available some online modules on school governance developed by AISNSW staff.
-Participants must register by clicking the ‘sign up’ button, which is at top right hand corner of the page.
-Each module is about 50 minutes long and costs $50 per participant.
-The fee is to be paid via credit card on-line, before access is granted to the module.
-The fee is paid to AISNSW.
+The AISSA, in conjunction with AISNSW, is pleased to make available a collection of online modules on school governance developed by AISNSW.
+Each module is about 50 minutes long and costs $50 per participant payable directly to AISNSW via credit card.
 Some Boards may wish to consider watching a module together to facilitate discussion on the matters raised.

 AISNSW Governance Resource Manual